 Switching Sections: You should stay in your assigned section as this helps build community within the class and is easier for grading.
-It's possible that you can attend another session once or twice during the semester if you have a scheduling issue, but shouldn't be more than that.
+It's possible that you can attend another session once or twice during the semester if you have a scheduling issue, but it shouldn't happen frequently.
 If you do plan to attend another session, please email oidd690@googlegroups.com in advance.